intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 ### 0. Environment

-To use Intel GPUs for deep-learning tasks, you should install the XPU driver and the oneAPI Base Toolkit.
+To use Intel GPUs for deep-learning tasks, you should install the XPU driver and the oneAPI Base Toolkit 2024.0.
 Please check the requirements at [here](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU#requirements).

 After install the toolkit, run the following commands in your environment before starting vLLM GPU:
 ```bash